As China enters new era, how much of Mao will stay?

 | BEIJING

-BEIJING In 1981, five years after his death, China's ruling Communist Party began to move slowly away from Mao Zedong and his philosophy.
+BEIJING In 1981, five years after his death, China's ruling Communist Party began to save history from Mao Zedong.

 Today, speculation about whether it is poised to finish the job has cast a spotlight on one of the most emotive debates simmering inside the party - how much of Mao can it erase without undermining its authority.